jenpennen/git-basics/10-git-diff-overview.md

 In the context above, the line `-Pride and Prejudice` come from File A (indicated by minus sign) but is not in File B .
 The lines that begin with `+` come from File B but are not in File A. The lines with no signs indicate they exist on both files, also called **context lines**.

+> [!Note]
-**Note:** Usually, Git selects File A to represent the older version of the file and B for the newer version, but **that is not always the case**.
+> Usually, Git selects File A to represent the older version of the file and B for the newer version, but **that is not always the case**.

 ### Special Cases